aifenaike/Stroke-Diagnostic-API/README.md

 * In order for the unit testing to be successful we used a  *json loading*, so that the code is not hard coded only for the provided given data.

-* Therefore, during the unit testing (all the tests can be found under **/test**) we can now create *customer* and *loan* objects that are properly pushed to a local db (2 respective data tables).
+* Therefore, during the unit testing (all the tests can be found under **/test**) we can test patients data using specific json inputs.
 All the endpoints retrieve the necessary data from the provided json.

 ## 🔮 FUTURE WORK